eclipse-dash/dash-licenses/README.md

 $ _
 ```

-To test multiple libraries simultaneously, you can separate them with a newline (note that you need to include the `-e` option to make `echo` understand the newline:
+To test multiple libraries simultaneously, you can separate them with a newline (note that you need to include the `-e` argument to make `echo` understand the newline:

 ```
 $ echo -e "tech.units:indriya:1.3\norg.glassfish:jakarta.json:2.0.0" | java -jar org.eclipse.dash.licenses-<version>.jar -